Looking after a used car

 Below we’ve listed some of the most common issues or replacements that will occur with older vehicles.
 These class as standard ‘wear and tear’ and are to be expected at some point with older cars.

 The older your car the more your clutch will have been used.
-That means you should anticipate that this will need replacing at some point – this may not be during your ownership as it depends on driving style and how it has been used.
+It will need replacing eventually although it may not be during your ownership.

 How to minimise issues with your used car: